Kale-Network/kale-network.github.io/collections/_faq/08-is_any_prefarm.en.md

 title: "Is there a prefarm?"
 ---

-Kale has a transparent developer premine of 210,000 kale to support development and cloud infrastructure costs, and a community developer pool of 90,000 Kale to reward community contributions to Kale and Chia&trade;.
+Kale has a transparent developer prefarm of 210,000 kale to support development and cloud infrastructure costs, and a community developer pool of 90,000 kale to reward community contributions to Kale and Chia&trade;.